ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 v_{i + 3/2} = v_{i+1/2} + \left(-\frac{\partial}{\partial x} E(x_{i+1})\right) \Delta t
 $$

-As you might have noticed, you need to perform half a step for the momentum in the beginning and the end.
+As you might have noticed, you need to perform half a step for the momentum in the beginning and in the end.
 So, in terms of Suzuki, the Leapfrog looks like this
 $$
 \text{Leapfrog} =  U_3 U_3 \cdots U_3,